Symplectomorphism group of $T^*(G_\mathbb{C}/B)$ and the braid group I: a homotopy equivalence for $G_\mathbb{C}=SL_3(\mathbb{C})$: is a homotopy equivalence for

 \section{$\beta_G$ is a homotopy equivalence for $G=SU(3)$}

 In this section, we will prove that $\mathrm{ker}\beta_G$ is contractible for $G=SU(3)$.
-We first review the Duistermaat-Heckman theorem and prove some basic statement for equivariant symplectomorphisms in Section \ref{D-H}.
+We first review the Duistermaat-Heckman theorem and prove some basic facts for equivariant symplectomorphisms in Section \ref{D-H}.
 Then we divide a Weyl chamber $W$ into three parts: one around the walls, one near the singular values of $\mu$, and the other for the regular subcones.
-We construct symplectic local charts for their preimage under $\mu$ and trivialize the reduced spaces via the Duistermaat-Heckman theorem.
+We construct symplectic local charts for their preimages under $\mu$ and trivialize the reduced spaces via the Duistermaat-Heckman theorem.
 We also use the technique of real blowing up to study the ``symplectomorphisms" of the reduced space over a singular value.
 These are done in Section \ref{sec_triv}.
 Lastly, in Section \ref{main_pf}, we give the proof that $\ker\beta_G$ is contractible.
-We deduce a homotopy equivalence between $\mathrm{ker}\beta_G$ and a certain path space of the based loop space of $\mathrm{Sympl}(S^2)$ by a combination of making isotopies of symplectomorphisms supported on some local charts and constructing certain fibrations with contractible fibers and/or bases.
-By the fact that $\mathrm{Sympl}(S^2)$ is homotopy equivalent to $SO(3)$, it is easy to show that the path space that we have finally arrived is contractible.
+This is accomplished by finding the homotopy type of the symplectomorphism groups over the local charts and realizing $\ker\beta_G$ as the fiber product of these spaces.